 Public notification of a development application must start:

-Public notification must be carried out in the way prescribed in schedule 3 of the DA Rules within the
+Public notification must be carried out in the way prescribed in schedule 3 of the DA Rules within the prescribed period by:

 The applicant must give the following to the assessment manager: